MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Model Specification

 \subsection{Overview}

 This section presents the details of MAUIL.
-The model has two components: multi-level attribute embedding and RCCA based projection.
-We utilize MAUIL to detect the potential user identity links covering target networks $G^X$ and $G^Y$.
+The model has two components: multilevel attribute embedding and RCCA-based projection.
+We utilize MAUIL to detect the potential user identity links covering the target networks $G^X$ and $G^Y$.
 First, the text attributes of each network are divided into three types: character-level attributes $A_c$, word-level attributes $A_w$, and topic-level attributes $A_t$.
-The example of the text attributes can be seen in the case of Figure \ref{Fig:case_textattrubutes}.
-Second, three unsupervised methods (Discussed in sections \ref{sec:char}, \ref{sec:word}, and \ref{sec:topic}) are employed to generate three corresponding feature matrices $P_c$, $P_w$, and $P_t$, respectively.
-Besides, the user's relationship in social networks has been proved to be beneficial for UIL tasks.
-In this study, user relationships are evolved as a particular type of user feature $P_s$ (Discussed in section \ref{sec:network}).
+An example of the text attributes can be seen in Figure \ref{Fig:case_textattrubutes}.
+Second, three unsupervised methods (discussed in Sections \ref{sec:char}, \ref{sec:word}, and \ref{sec:topic}) are employed to generate three corresponding feature matrices $P_c$, $P_w$, and $P_t$, respectively.
+In addition, the users’ relationships in the social networks has been proven to be beneficial for UIL tasks.
+In this study, user relationships evolved as a particular type of user feature $P_s$ (discussed in Section \ref{sec:network}).
 As a result, a total of four feature matrices $P_c$, $P_w$, $P_t$, and $P_s$ are combined to form the final representation of the target social networks $G^X$ and $G^Y$.

-On the other hand, RCCA is usually used to explore the correlation between two multi-variables (vectors).
-In this study, we introduce RCCA to find the mappings that can project the networks $G^X$ and $G^Y$ into a common correlated space (Discussed in section \ref{sec:CCA}).
+RCCA is usually used to explore the correlation between two multivariables (vectors).
+In this study, we introduce RCCA to find the mappings that can project the networks $G^X$ and $G^Y$ into a common correlated space (discussed in Section \ref{sec:CCA}).

-For any user belonging to network $G^X$ or $G^Y$, we identify the most likely counterpart in the other network by comparing their distance in the common correlation space.
+For any user belonging to network $G^X$ or $G^Y$, we identify the most likely counterpart in the other network by comparing their distances in the common correlation space.
 A closer distance indicates that the two users are more likely to be the same natural person.
-The overview of MAUIL is presented in Figure \ref{Fig:MAUIL}.
+An overview of MAUIL is presented in Figure \ref{Fig:MAUIL}.